 The days in January are short, but they are slowly becoming longer as the Winter Solstice has passed (it’s on 21 December).
 Daylight is only about five to six hours, with sunrise between 10 and 11 in the morning.

 What to pack to visit Iceland in January

 As we have already stated: make sure to pack for cold weather.
 It may go without saying, but we like to emphasize this.
-However, you can also go on a little shopping spree if you find you didn’t bring enough layers.
-Also, make sure you have watertight bags and waterproof boots if you plan on heading into the outdoors.
-A swimsuit might also be a good idea since a hot springs experience surrounded by snow should not be missed!
+However, you can also go on a bit of a shopping spree if you find you didn’t bring enough layers.
+Also, make sure you have watertight bags and waterproof boots if you plan on heading outdoors.
+A swimsuit might also be a good idea since a hot spring experience surrounded by snow should not be missed!
 Reykjavík (and the rest of the country) also have a lot of geothermally heated swimming pools.

 Start the new year with Your Friend in Reykjavik!

 Your Friend in Reykjavik has a range of walking tours to show you all the wonders of Reykjavik.
-We will make sure you make the most of your trip, whether you want to eat your fill or fill your Instagram!
+We will ensure you make the most of your trip, whether you want to eat your fill or fill your Instagram!

 Learn More About When to Visit Iceland:

 Please signup HERE for our newsletter for more fun facts and information about Iceland!